-One of my favorite places to go to in winter.
-The distance between Delhi and Dalhousie or Khajjiar can actually be a bit long but the smooth roads will limit the drive to about 8-10 hours; if you keep your breaks limited.
+These are among my favorite places to go to in winter.
+The distance between Delhi and Dalhousie or Khajjiar can actually be a bit long but the smooth roads will limit the drive to about 8-10 hours.
 From Delhi, it is a straight run all the way to Pathankot from where you will take the road uphill to either Dalhousie or Khajjiar.

 Chopta – Deoria Taal – Tungnath

 Auli is probably one of the most famous ski destinations in our country.
-The slopes here are great and in winter, it receives a heavy snowfall; thus making it a preferred choice for anyone with interest in Skiing.
+The slopes here are great and in winter, it receives heavy snowfall.
+This makes it a preferred choice for anyone with an interest in Skiing.
 If you are new to the sport, you can register yourself for a Ski course held here in winters.
 It starts to snow here sometime by late December and then the snow remains until April.

 The only catch however is that the road to reach Auli gets snowed out too so you cannot drive all the way here.
 The only other way then is to take the cable car.
-In winters, you will first reach Joshimath on Day 1 and stay there for the night.
-On Day 2, take the 4 kilometer long cable car to reach Auli in about 20 minutes.
-Spend Day 2 and 3 there; and reach back to Joshimath by evening of Day 3.
+In winter, you will first reach Joshimath on Day 1 and stay there for the night.
+On Day 2, take the 4-kilometer long cable car to reach Auli in about 20 minutes.
+Spend Day 2 and 3 there and reach back to Joshimath by the evening of Day 3.
 On Day 4, you will return home.

 Tirthan Valley – Jalori Pass – Shoja

 This is another great place to visit in winter if snow is what you are after.
 There are two ways to approach this.
 Either you go from Shimla and Narkanda to reach Shoja or you travel via Sundernagar to reach Tirthan Valley.
 Jalori Pass usually remains closed in winters so you cannot actually cross it to get on the other side.